-One way around the problem with the Spanish language is to simply avoid use of any LGBT-related words, negative or positive.
+One way around the problem with the Spanish language is to simply avoid use of any LGBTQ-related words, negative or positive.

 "The fact that I'm a lesbian seemed to have been conveyed without my using any words to describe my orientation," said Sandra Telep.
 "I've spent every summer in Mexico with my mom's family since I was born, and one summer I took my partner with me for the first time.
 My aunt made it a point to take me aside and tell me that my partner seemed very nice.
 She never said the words, but didn't need them to show me her acceptance."

-As more LGBT Latinas/os decide to be open and honest with others, the awareness of straight Latinas/os increases.
+As more LGBTQ Latinxs decide to be open and honest with others, the awareness of straight Latinxs increases.

-Latinas/os who know someone who is gay, lesbian, bisexual or transgender are less likely to believe the stereotypes and misconceptions they may have, and the words they use to describe GLBT people become more positive.
+Latinxs who know someone who is gay, lesbian, bisexual, transgender or queer are less likely to believe the stereotypes and misconceptions they may have, and the words they use to describe LGBTQ people become more positive.
 The more this happens, the easier it will be to come out to others, especially family.